 As a horse that was bred for versatility, has an excellent work ethic and enjoys a challenge, you can see that the Canadian can and does meet the Sport Horse criteria.
 Does every Canadian meet these criteria?
 Of course not, just like not every horse in every other breed doesn't either.
 But we can and do breed for specific conformation within the breed.
 The fact that Canadians are sport horse and warmblood eligible confirms this assertion.

 And as always, everything is relative.
 A taller, lighter Canadian is still not going to look like a Trekhaner or Holsteiner or Dutch Warmblood but it certainly can and does hold its own against these other warmblood or sport horse breeds.

 Bellechasse Harrison Nathan aka Leonidas van Pelt

-"Lionus" has been successfully competing at FEI L1 and was 2018's USDF All Breeds Champion.
+"Lionus" has been successfully competing at FEI L1 and was 2018's and 2019's USDF All Breeds Champion.
 Owner Alison Otter.
 Photo: Karen Taylor.

 Mober Héros Cel-Kim and Bienvenue Héros Rosie

 US and Canadian combined driving judge, clinician and Canadian champion François Bergeron and his Canadian Bienvenue Héros Rosie were Canadian Carriage Driving Classic champions five times.
 His other Canadian, Mober Héros Cel-Kim was ranked 4th in combined driving in Canada by Drive Canada and 13th in North America by the American Driving Society.
 Both horses competed successfully in tandem at the Bromont International combined driving event at Canada’s Olympic park, one of the most prestigious driving competitions in the world.